 To each indicator, the performance-payout correlation scale is applied, which may cancel, reduce or increase by up to 125% the payout associated with the achievement of each objective.

-The target performance objective of each indicator is represented by the annual budget value approved by the Board of Directors, which is associated with a 100% payout.
-These values are not explained as they are price-sensitive information.
+The target performance objective of each economic - financial indicator is represented by the annual budget value, which is associated with a 100% payout.
+These values are not disclosed as they are price-sensitive information.

 Plan clauses